cloudfoundry/java-buildpack-dependency-builder/README.md

 This project automates the building and publication of Java Buildpack dependency artifacts.

 ## Usage
-To run the builder, do the following:
+To run the builder, issue the following commands from the root directory of a clone of this repository:

 ```bash
 bundle install